FEUP-LEIC-ES-2023-24/WaterXPTO/README.md

-# _[your product name]_ Development Report
+# _WaterXPTO_ Development Report

-Welcome to the documentation pages of the _[your product name]_!
+Welcome to the documentation pages of the _WaterXPTO_!

-You can find here details about the _[your product name]_, from a high-level vision to low-level implementation decisions, a kind of Software Development Report, organized by type of activities:
+You can find here details about the _WaterXPTO_, from a high-level vision to low-level implementation decisions, a kind of Software Development Report, organized by type of activities:

 * [Business modeling](#Business-Modelling)
   * [Product Vision](#Product-Vision)